rainlanguage/rainlang-vscode/README.md

 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
 - Select `Launch Client Desktop` for desktop mode or `Launch Client Web` for browser mode from the drop down (if it is not already).
 - Press ▷ to run the launch config (F5) which will open a new instance of vscode called [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.).
-- The [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, will open a pre configured workspace (the `./workspace-dev` folder from root of this repo), you can configure `.vscode/settings.json` to set the `opmeta` as explained above in Tutorial section.
+- The [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, will open a pre configured workspace (the `./dev-workspace` folder from root of this repo), you can configure `.vscode/settings.json` to set additional subgraphs URLs as explained above in Tutorial section.
 - Start editing the `test.rain` file.
 - Alternatively create a document that ends with `.rain` to start the language mode for that.
   - Start typing your expression and get the completion for opcodes.